All international students and employees with the F-1, J-1, and H-1B visa categories must file certain tax forms with the federal government.

 W-2 Statement of Wages

-- About this form: The W-2 is a summary of your wages and taxes paid and will be required when filing federal and state taxes.
+- These forms are for all students and scholars that received employment wags, excluding any wages exempt from taxes under a tax treaty.
 By Jan 31, you should have received a W-2 from each employer who paid you in the prior tax year.

 1098-T Tuition Payments Statement